ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 `acceptValue()`

 This method is responsible for accepting and converting user input for the `Field`.
-It checks the input structure it accepts and might build and return a different structure holding the data.
-An example would be, that the user just provides an HTTP link as a string, which is converted to the value object of the Url Field Type.
-Unlike the `FieldType\Value` constructor, it is perfectly acceptable to make this method aware of multiple input types (object or primitive, for instance).
+It checks the input structure by accepting, building and returning a different structure holding the data.
+Example: user provides an HTTP link as a string, `acceptValue()` converts provided link to the Url Field Type value object.
+Unlike the `FieldType\Value` constructor, it is possible to make this method aware of multiple input types (object or primitive).

 !!! note

-    The method must assert structural consistency of the value, but must not validate plausibility of the value.
+    `acceptValue()` asserts structural consistency of the value, but do not validate plausibility of the value.

 `getEmptyValue()`

-Through settings, the Field Type can specify, that the user may define a default value for the `Field` of the type.
-If no such default is provided by the user, the Field Type itself is asked for an "empty value" as the final fallback.
-The value chain for a specific field is therefore like this, when a Field of the Field Type is filled out:
+The Field Type can specify, that the user may define a default value for the `Field` of the type through settings.
+If no default value is provided, the Field Type is asked for an "empty value" as the final fallback.
+The value chain for filling a specific Field of the Field Type is therefore like this:

-1. With a value provided by the user
+1. Is a value provided by the filling user?
-2. With a default value provided by the `FieldDefinition`
+2. If not, is a default value provided by the`FieldDefinition`?
-3. With the empty value provided by the Field Type
+3. If not, take the empty value provided by the `FieldType`

 `validate()`